the-hideout/tarkov-desktop/README.md

 ## Usage 💻

-This is a community tool that is run by anyone and everyone who wants to help crowdsource EFT data for queue times.
-By running this tool, you are helping to make queue data available to the community
+> This is an extremely alpha utility

+The current primary usage of this application is to run alongside your EFT game to collect data about queue times.
+It does not interact with the game in anyway and is totally safe to run.
+It simply looks at the lines written to your `application.log` files for the EFT game and parses the total queue time for a map.
+This data is then automatically submitted to our open source API.
+By running this application, you are directly helping to crowdsource queue data 🎉!

+You can also link the QR code seen in the application to [the-hideout](https://play.google.com/store/apps/details?id=com.austinhodak.thehideout&hl=en_US&gl=US) (Android app) and get real-time notifications on your phone when you are about to load into a raid!

 ## How it Works 🔨